Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets

-In particular, if $S$ is a split and $C$ is a polyhedron, then all linear intersection cuts for $C$ and $S$ can be constructed from simplicial relaxations of $C$ and hence have simple formulas \cite{DBLP:journals/mp/AndersenCL05,dash2011note,DBLP:journals/orl/Vielma07}.
-Gomory Mixed Integer (GMI) cuts \cite{Gomory1969451,springerlink:10.1007/BF01584976} and Mixed Integer Rounding (MIR) cuts \cite{Marchand,DBLP:books/daglib/0090563,springerlink:10.1007/BF01585752,Wolsey} are two versions of these formulas that have made split cuts one of the most effective cuts for MILP \cite{bixby2004}.
+In particular, if $F$ is a split and $B$ is a polyhedron, then all linear intersection cuts for $B$ and $F$ can be constructed from simplicial relaxations of $B$ and hence have simple formulas \cite{DBLP:journals/mp/AndersenCL05,dash2011note,DBLP:journals/orl/Vielma07}.
+As discussed in Section~\ref{intro}, GMI cuts \cite{Gomory1969451,springerlink:10.1007/BF01584976} and MIR cuts \cite{Marchand,DBLP:books/daglib/0090563,springerlink:10.1007/BF01585752,Wolsey} are two versions of these formulas.
 For more information on the ongoing efforts to duplicate this effectiveness for other lattice free polyhedra, we refer the reader to \cite{conforti2011corner,del2012relaxations}.
-In this context, we note that $\conv\bra{C\setminus \Int\bra{S}}$ can fail to be closed even if $C$ and $S$ are polyhedra and $S$ is not a split (e.g. consider $C=\set{x\in \Real^2\,:\, x_2\geq 0}$ and $S=\set{x\in \Real^2\,:\, x_2\leq 1,\,x_1+x_2\leq 1}$).
-However, $\conv\bra{C\setminus \Int\bra{S}}$ is closed in the polyhedral case if $S$ is full-dimensional and the recession cone of $S$ is a linear subspace \cite{andersen2010analysis}.
+In this context, we note that $\conv\bra{B\setminus \Int\bra{F}}$ can fail to be closed even if $B$ and $F$ are polyhedra and $F$ is not a split (e.g. consider $B=\set{x\in \Real^2\,:\, x_2\geq 0}$ and $F=\set{x\in \Real^2\,:\, x_2\leq 1,\,x_1+x_2\leq 1}$).
+However, $\conv\bra{B\setminus \Int\bra{F}}$ is closed in the polyhedral case if $F$ is convex and full-dimensional and the recession cone of $F$ is a linear subspace \cite{andersen2010analysis}.